kumahq/kuma-website/app/_src/policies/meshtrace.md

 ---

 {% warning %}
-This policy uses new policy matching algorithm and is in beta state, it should not be mixed with [TrafficTrace](/docs/{{ page.version }}/policies/traffic-trace).
+This policy uses new policy matching algorithm.
+It shouldn't be mixed with [TrafficTrace](/docs/{{ page.version }}/policies/traffic-trace).
 {% endwarning %}

 This policy enables publishing traces to a third party tracing solution.